Concrete vs. Asphalt Driveways: What’s the Difference?

 Concrete

-One thing that sets concrete apart is its visual appearance.
+One thing that sets concrete apart vs asphalt is its visual appearance.
 It is naturally a pale gray color, which allows it to take well to tinting or staining to just about any color you can imagine.
 You can also brush it for texture or even stamp a pattern into it for an aesthetic boost.
 Its lighter color, however, also makes it prone to unwanted staining, and it can be difficult to get it completely clean.

 Concrete handles heat well.
 It is a very hard material that does not change texture in hot weather.
 That hardness, however, can be a detriment in extreme cold, leading it to possibly crack, buckle or heave in extreme conditions.